Evenflo Side Impact Testing

 How are car seats tested now?

-Car seat safety standards require a frontal impact test with a 30 mph velocity change.
+Federal car seat safety standards require a frontal impact test with a 30 mph velocity change.
 This approximates the crash forces generated in a collision between a vehicle traveling 60 mph and a parked car of similar mass, or the energy produced in a fall from a three story building.
 There are currently no provisions in the U.S. and Canadian standards for side impact testing.
-The U.S. National Highway Traffic Safety Administration (NHTSA) is in the early stages of developing a child side impact test standard
+NHTSA is in the process of developing a child side impact test standard.

 What is the Evenflo Side Impact Testing?

-All Evenflo car seats meet or exceeds all applicable federal safety standards and Evenflo’s side impact standards.
+All Evenflo car seats meet or exceed all applicable federal safety standards and Evenflo’s side impact standards.

 For car seat safety that you can depend on, trust Evenflo.
-Shop our collection of side impacted car seats today.
+Shop our collection of side impact tested car seats today.